 - Please visit the Cashier’s Office website for information fees payment.
 Graduate students who wish to have their tuition paid from their bi-weekly financial support can now request the service online through Memorial University Self-Service.
 In such cases, your semester program and ancillary fees will be allocated over the number of pay periods available within a given semester and will be deducted from your bi-weekly support.
 To sign up for payroll deductions through Self-Service, students may click on the “Employee Services” tab and then the “Graduate Student Payroll Deduction Request.”

-- Graduate students signing up for payroll deductions must do so every semester.
+- Graduate student funding is paid biweekly over the course of the year (eg. 26 instalments).
+Graduate students receiving funding can choose to enroll in a biweekly payroll deduction to automatically deduct tuition and fees from their funding.
+Graduate students signing up for payroll deductions must do so every semester.
 Current students already on funding will be able to sign up for online payroll deductions 24 hours after they register.
 New students will be able to sign up for online payroll deductions at least two weeks prior to the first day of classes.
 All graduate students must complete their online submissions before the last day to register (two weeks after the start of classes).
 To avoid late fees, students should pay fees, or sign up for payroll deduction, by the deadline dates noted in the Academic Calendar.
 After the last day to register, you will not be able to sign up for payroll deductions until the following semester.

 - Graduate students have the option of having payments deposited directly to their bank account.
-To do this, a Canadian bank account must be set up, a direct deposit form completed, and returned to your department for processing.
+To do this, a Canadian bank account must be set up, and a direct deposit form completed and returned to your department for processing.

 - If eligible, opt out of health or dental insurance plans using opt-out forms available through the Graduate Students’ Union (GSU) by the appropriate deadline (refer to the Graduate Students' Union website for more information).
 All registered international graduate students are automatically enrolled in an emergency health insurance plan.
 However, you may meet eligibility requirements to opt out of the mandatory plan.
 Please see the Internationalization Office website for details.